How do I create an Invoice?

 - Charge Late Fees - You can add late fees x-number of days after the Invoice Due Date.
 These can either be a percentage of the Invoice value, or a flat fee.

-- Currency & Language - Here you're able to change the currency or language (either English or French) of the Invoice.
+- Currency & Language - Here you're able to change the currency or language of the Invoice, see our list of languages here.

 Once the Invoice looks the way you want it, you can either click on: